 Welcome to Northern Arizona Trail Runners Association (NATRA LLC).
 Founded in fall 2001, NATRA’s mission is to promote trail running in Northern Arizona to folks of all abilities.
-We organize group runs of 5 to 8 miles at various trails on Saturday mornings whether there is rain, snow or shine!
+We organize group runs of 5 to 8 miles rotating a mix of over 75 different trails on Saturday mornings whether there is rain, snow or shine!
+In our 22 years and well over 1,000 group runs we have never missed a run due to Mother Nature.
+We only skip Saturday runs if we are hosting, sponsoring, or providing volunteers at local races.
 Click on "NEXT RUN" to see our calendar.
 Dogs are always welcome, but you must run with them on a leash - it is the law!
 (See attorney James Griffith's paper).
-If you are new to running or a seasoned veteran, come join us off road and discover the incredible forest trails of Northern Arizona.
+If you are new to running or a seasoned veteran, come join us off-road and discover the incredible forest trails of Northern Arizona.

 Contact NATRA LLC if you would like to be on our e-mail list.
 There is no fee to join the group, so bookmark NATRA to stay updated on the latest group run information!
 Happy Trails!

 SEPT.
 9th: NATRA Trail Sponsorship Day - Flagstaff Biking Organization's: Pedals vs. Pistons vs. Horshoes vs. Hiking Boots.
 Join us for a 7 AM run followed by a fun trail maintenance day in partnership with FBO, Coconino Trail Riders, and Coconino Horsemen's Alliance on the Fort Valley Trail System.
 This is all followed by lunch sponsored by Fratelli Pizza, so join us to give back to the trails we love!